eisen8/IPAlert/README.md

 ![Right click options](Images/RightClick.png)

 ## Configuration
-The Settings/appsettings.json file contains configuration settings.
+The ./Settings/appsettings.json file contains configuration settings.
 You must restart the app to refresh changes to the settings file.
 - **NotificationsEnabled**: If true will enable notifications on IP address changes.
 If false, it will not show notifications.
 - **NotificationTimeMs**: The time in milliseconds that the notification will display.
-- **Mode**: Either "Timed" or "OnNetworkChanges".
+- **Mode**: Either "Timed" or "Auto".
 Timed mode polls the IP Address at regular interval.
-OnNetworkChanges mode reacts to network change events.
+Auto mode responds to network change events.
 - **PollingTimeMs**: The time in milliseconds between polls in Timed mode.
+Should be at least 1000 (1 second) to avoid throttling.

+## Logs
+Logs are stored in the ./Logs/ folder.
+The logs are rolled over daily and retained for 7 days. **No IP addresses, mac addresses, device Ids, or personal information is stored in the logs.**

 ## Dependencies
 - Windows 10/11